-What we liked: The bag shaker ensures accurately filled coffee bags and eliminates matted grounds.
+What makes it special?
+The bag shaker ensures accurately filled coffee bags and eliminates matted grounds.
 It’s exciting working with a grinder with zero mess.
 Besides, the machines quickly adapt to all needs with the help of an exit chute extension kit – guaranteeing high capacity bags and receptacles.
 If you’re interested in a do it all grinder, this is the best, hands down.

-What could be better: It’s a big unit, stands at 23-inch tall without the hopper, and weighs 21.1 kg, which is heavy.
+What cons did we find?
+It’s a big unit, stands at 23-inch tall without the hopper, and weighs 21.1 kg, which is heavy.
 The height is quite inappropriate for a typical kitchen setting.
 Filter point production at 0.5kg/min is not the best.

-Note that the grinder has no adjustments – fill the hopper and hit the on a button and off when you have enough ground coffee for the moment.
+Note that the grinder has no adjustments – fill the hopper (it holds up to 14 pounds of coffee) and hit the on a button and off when you have enough ground coffee for the moment.
 A specially designed screen stops any too coarsely ground coffee allowing you to have just fine and excellent size stuff.
 The general unit design is extremely simple and ingenious.
 Although it might look like cheap plastic and metal – it is hand-built, allowing quick replacement parts that can extend the machine’s life.

-What could be better: Lacking in features – unfortunately, you can’t have a different style of coffee.
+What are the flaws?
+Lacking in features – unfortunately, you can’t have a different style of coffee.
 It’s not universal thus only works best with a Technicorm Moccamaster.
 No selecting grind size, and you must hold the on button down every time until you get enough quantity of coffee that you need.
 Also, the machine is difficult to clean.

 La Pavoni Zip-B has been around for decades and still going strong.
 If you’re after a robust grinder that will hold for decades while maintaining its functionality, then the Zip-B is what you need.
 It’s a one-stop coffee grinder with everything that a coffee barista could want.
 A professional grinder is a nice option for a commercial automatic coffee grinder.
 It incorporates tempered steel blades and a thermal shield motor.
 Besides, it is stable while grinding, and its die-cast aluminum body looks fabulous.

-What we liked: the grinder has a large bean hopper.
+What stands out? the grinder has a large bean hopper.
 It stores up to 2.2 pounds of whole coffee beans.
-The best of it all is that a snap-on lid prevents spills while grinding.
+The best of it all is that a snap-on lid prevents spills while grinding coffee.
 Also, the seal-slide technology comes in handy when cleaning since it prevents the beans from falling out.

-What could be better: it doesn’t have the greatest adjustability for high-end grinders.
+What cons did we manage to find? it doesn’t have the greatest adjustability for high-end grinders.
 It’s a large and heavy appliance, and not everyone can feel comfortable with it.
 Balancing the machine to regulate the pull time is quite hard since the grinder does not offer the ability to do it.
 However, it is a good dependable machine.

 Things to Consider